 Meet Junior!
 He is a very loving guy.
 He was born on March 3, 2009.
 When Foster Dad comes home from work or leaves in the morning, Junior stands on his hind legs and reaches up his foster dad's legs so he can pet him.
 He is very dog-like in my opinion.

 Junior is very enthusiastic about life and will play for a long time with balls he can roll on the floor and pipe cleaners twisted into rings and mice.
 He loves to follow me around the house and when he finally tires, he will nap with me on the bed and crawl under the covers.
 He is very inquisitive and energetic.

-His birthdate is listed as 3-3-09.
 We love him and he has been a fun and affectionate member of our family.
-Since we got him, he has had an outstanding temperament to us, to our granddaughters age 9 and 7 and makes friends in short order with human visitors coming into the house.
+He has a great attittude towards us, our granddaughters age 9 and 7 and makes friends quickly with human visitors.

 MISR always accepts donations of lightly used cat carriers, cat trees/towers, and polartec delivery blankets.

 Please help Michigan Siamese Rescue help more cats like this one...please consider clicking through to iGive. iGive is a portal to over 400 merchants that will donate a portion of your purchase price back to Michigan Siamese Rescue.
 You pay nothing extra.
 It's an easy, free, way for you to get what you want and for our cats to get a piece of the pie!